redsofa/unsupervised-online-regression/README.md

 # Raw Data Download

-From the project root :
+* From the project root :
 ~~~
 !!!!
 TODO !!!!
 ~~~

-# Runing the Experiments
+# Running the Experiments
 The `./src/bash/experiments` directory contains multilpe shell scripts with preconfigured arguments.
 Run these or use them as templates for your own experiments using alternate parameter configuration runs.